 Lanolin is one of the more obscure substances that vegans go out of their way to avoid.
 Just like gelatin, people are typically repulsed once they discover how it’s produced.
-It’s a disgusting substance tied to animal cruelty..
+It’s a disgusting substance tied to widespread animal cruelty.

 What is Lanolin?

 Lanolin is a byproduct of wool production.
 Wool of course comes from sheep hair.
 Just like human hair, wool gets greasy.
 Before freshly-shorn wool is processed to make fabric or yarn, its grease is squeezed out and removed.
-Who could possibly want the thousands of tons of this grease the wool industry generates each year?
+But who on earth could possibly want the thousands of tons of this grease the wool industry generates each year?
 The cosmetics industry!

 - Cholesterin